Asma2018/cypress-signup-form/README.md

 - Password: A random 8 character password of your choice, make sure it is included with the results output
   Check the checkbox and submit the form.

+  # Login.spec.js

+  Verify that the next page has the URL containing [CompanyName].com